t-kramer/climateBOX/Readme.md

 <br>
 <br>

-For more information, feel free to read our recent scientific publication covering the unit's development and calibration.
+For more information, feel free to read our recent scientific publication covering our thoughts around the unit's development and calibration.

 *Kramer, T., Garcia-Hansen, V., & Omrani, S. (2023). climateBOX: a low-cost and open-source monitoring device for personal thermal comfort evaluation.
 Energy and Buildings, 112830.* https://doi.org/https://doi.org/10.1016/j.enbuild.2023.112830